 Event processing can create enormous volumes of data which is difficult to ingest and analyse.
 In the realm of stateful complex event processing, we also need to store some of this in memory and at processing nodes.

 Event Processing Frameworks

-To make this easier, various event processing frameworks and platforms have been created including Kafka Streams, Flink, Spark Streams and Google Cloud Dataflow.
+To make stream processing easier, various event processing frameworks and platforms have been created including Kafka Streams, Flink, Spark Streams and Google Cloud Dataflow.

 These are individually powerful frameworks which help developers to write and operate correct, performant stream processors where much of the above complexity is abstracted away from you.

 We do feel that these frameworks are complex to use, even for experienced developers, and require a specialist skillset to deploy.
-For this reason, we have developed Timeflow SaaS, which aims to make powerful stream capabilities available to businesses without worrying about requirements such as the above.
+For this reason, we have developed Timeflow, which aims to make powerful real time and stream capabilities available to businesses without worrying about requirements such as the above.